 Commercial drivers have a per se DUI limit of 0.04% BAC, half of that of a regular licensed driver.
 For driver’s under the age of 21, the per se limit is much lower.
 California has a zero-tolerance policy when it comes to underage drinking and driving.
 Any detectable amount of alcohol in an underage driver’s breath or blood may lead to a DUI arrest.
 This means that even half of a light beer may result in an under-21 DUI.

 Testing over the limit will also result in the DMV suspending your license.
 The only way to avoid an automatic suspension after a DUI arrest is by requesting a formal hearing.
-Your DUI attorney can schedule an administrative per se (APS) hearing with the DMV, and represent you during the proceeding so that you can keep your license to drive.
+Your DUI attorney in Riverside, CA and 10 other locations can schedule an administrative per se (APS) hearing with the DMV, and represent you during the proceeding so that you can keep your license to drive.
 However, you only have 10 days after your arrest to request an APS hearing, or your suspension will automatically happen after 30 days.